 The tradition of challenge coins is said to have begun among soldiers in the military.
-The earliest accounts date the practice back to Ancient Rome when special coins were awarded to soldiers to appreciate their valor in battle.
-Various historians claim that the special coins were marked with their battalion’s symbol, which prompted most soldiers to keep them as souvenirs.
+The earliest accounts date the practice back to Ancient Rome when unique coins were awarded to soldiers to appreciate their bravery in battle.
+Various historians claim that the unique coins were marked with their battalion’s symbol, which prompted most soldiers to keep them as souvenirs.

-Others believe that the origin of these coins can be traced to World War I. The story goes that the aircraft of a pilot soldier who received a stamped bronze medallion was captured by German soldiers as a spy.
+Others believe that the origin of these coins can be traced to World War I. The story goes that German soldiers captured the aircraft of a pilot soldier who received a stamped bronze medallion and was a spy.

 What Challenge are Challenge Coins Associated with?